-By using this software to plan a specific test mission, flight test managers will be able to determine if other tests requiring the same test conditions and aircraft configuration can be piggybacked on to the planned flight.
-The program can match up data points that were originally scheduled to be gathered months apart and will compare the resultant flight plan against any known limitations of the particular test aircraft.
+By using this software to plan a specific test mission, flight test managers were able to determine if other tests requiring the same test conditions and aircraft configuration can be piggybacked on to the planned flight.
+The program can match up data points that were originally scheduled to be gathered months apart and compare the resultant flight plan against any known limitations of the particular test aircraft.

 The Flight Test IPT put emphasis on training.
 Most flight test programs rely mostly on on the job training to train the control room personnel, but formal training for the controllers and pilots separately began in November 1996.

 Personnel were identified by name and discipline for who was going to be in the control room in Marietta when training started.
 This reinforces the idea that the controllers are the pilot's 'eyes and ears' on the flights.